MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/examples-of-comment-based-help.md

 function Get-Data { }
 ```

 The following command gets the script Help.
-Because the script is not in a directory that is listed
+Because the script isn't in a directory that's listed in
-in the Path environment variable, the `Get-Help` command that gets the script Help must specify the
+the Path environment variable, the `Get-Help` command that gets the script Help must specify the
 script path.

 ```powershell